icyang0/choreTracker/README.md

 #todo

+1. add in handling for day of the week/ "i cleaned on sunday"
 1. "this week" date is off by a week... need to fix :(, but technically works
 1. fix the interaction model
 1. maybe i should just strip out all adverbs???? that would require making 2 diffferent custom slot types.. one of verb and then one of nounnn???????IDK loll, please dont say adverbs.